Olian04/simply-reactive/README.md

 - [Selectors](#selector) are pieces of derived reactive state.
 - [Effects](#effect) are side effects produced by changes to the reactive graph.

-`Simply-reactive` also provides two reactive composites:
+`Simply-reactive` also provides four reactive composites:

 - [Groups](#group) are atoms containing collections of reactive primitives or other reactive composites.
+- [Effect Groups](#effect-Group) are collections of effects used for enabeling and disabeling multiple effects at once.
 - [Resources](#resource) are selectors specifically optimized for data fetching.
+- [Query Atoms](#query-atom) are atoms with two way databindings to query search parameters.

 ### Atom